 In deciding a case, the body hearing it must take into account the reasonableness or otherwise of your employer's conduct.
 In addition, the question as to whether or not your employer had a dismissal procedure in place will also be taken into account.

 If you wish to make a claim for unfair dismissal you should do so within 6 months of the date of dismissal.
-This time limit may be extended to 12 months in cases where exceptional circumstances have prevented the lodgement of the claim within 6 months.
+This time limit may be extended to 12 months in cases if there was a reasonable cause for the delay.

 There is further information in the Explanatory Booklet for Employers and Employee on the Unfair Dismissals Acts 1977-2007 (pdf) available on workplacerelations.ie.

-For information in order to seek redress under the Acts contact Workplace Relations Customer Services.
+For information in order to seek redress under the Acts contact the Workplace Relations Commission's Information and Customer Service - see 'Where to apply' below.

 Opening Hours: Mon. to Fri.
 9.30am to 5pm